How to Treat and Prevent Sunburn in the Sauna

 Does the Sauna Help with Sunburn?
 Using a sauna is not recommended for treating sunburn as the heat can aggravate the symptoms.
 It’s best to stick to gentle, soothing treatments like cool compresses and moisturizers to help alleviate sunburn discomfort.

-See also Benefits of Sauna Therapy for Fibromyalgia Relief
+See also Benefits of Infrared Sauna Detox for Health and Wellness

 Cooling Off with Cold Compress